Xilinx/PYNQ_Composable_Pipeline/docs/source/tutorial/composable_overlay.md

 [Tutorial: Creating a hardware design for PYNQ](https://discuss.pynq.io/t/tutorial-creating-a-hardware-design-for-pynq/145)

-In this case we will target the [Kria KV260 Vision AI Starter Kit](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit.html), note that we will use Vivado 2020.2.2 (first release that supports the Kria KV260 Vision AI Starter Kit)
+In this case we will target the [Kria KV260 Vision AI Starter Kit](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit.html), note that we will use Vivado 2022.1.

 1. Create a New Project
 1. Click *Next >* in the first window